haroonnadir/blog-portfolio/README.md

-my name is haroon nadir its all about blog portfolio code given below
+my name is haroon nadir its all about blog portfolio code given below and please check and rate us
                   blog-portfolio